KrishnapriyaKM05/useless_project_aurora/README.md

 Battery produces 7.4v and is given to charger module which is connected to step down buck converter which steps down the voltage to 5V.
 The buck converter is connected to DF mini player which contains the SD card with the songs as well as ESP32.
-The accelerometer is then connected to ESP32.
+The gyroscope is then connected to ESP32.
-The speaker is connected to DF mini player and ESP32
+The speaker is connected to DF mini player and ESP32.

-![Schematic]
+Schematic

 [./schematic]

-*Add caption explaining the schematic*
+The positve of 7.4v battery is connected to Bat of charging module and the negative of the battery is connected to the ground.
+From bat the charger module is connected to the IN+ of the buck converter and from GND its connected to the IN- of the charger module.
+From the OUT+ of the buck converter 2 connections are taken ,one is connected to V-in of the ESP32 and other towards the 1st pin of DF mini.
+Gyroscope is connected from SCL,SDL,VCC,GND pin to GPIO 22 ,21,3.3V and GND.
+From GPIO 16(RX) and 17(TX) is connected to pin 3(TX) and 2(RX).
+Pins 6 and 8 of DF mini is connected to the speaker.
+A common ground is formed between gyroscope,esp32,buck converter and df mini.

 # Build Photos
 ![Components](Add photo of your components here)